(The PDA conference in Perth on November 11, 2025)

-Kate Heina is an occupational therapist who has worked with neurodivergent people for 16 years and is also the mother of a child with a PDA profile.
-In her talk, she focuses on the distinction between capability and capacity, and on aligning expectations with a child’s current regulatory availability.
+Kate Heina is an occupational therapist who has worked with neurodivergent people for 16 years.
+She’s also the mother of a child with a PDA profile.
+In her talk, she explains the difference between capability and capacity, and how we should match what we expect from a child with what they can actually handle at the moment.

 Starting point